 The GAMES project is a Cooperation Partnership co-financed by the European Commission through the Erasmus+ Programme.

 For more information, visit the GAMES website.

-The RINGS Project, which will run for two and half years (from January 2020 to June 2022), held its kick-off meeting on the 11th and 12th of February 2020.
+The RINGS Project, which will run for two and half years (from January 2020 to December 2022), held its kick-off meeting on the 11th and 12th of February 2020.
 The main purpose of the project is to develop and modernise strategic management of National Olympic Committees (NOC) in Europe.
 In addition, the tools and outputs developed during the project will equip and support the NOCs in their daily operational management and thus improve their governance.
 In order to achieve this objective, several activities such as transnational meetings and national training workshops will take place in the different countries included in the consortium.
 Co-funded by the European Commission through the Erasmus+ Sport Programme, the RINGS project gathers an important consortium with 13 organisations including 11 NOCs (Denmark, Belgium, The Netherlands, Turkey, Italy, Bosnia and Herzegovina, Slovakia, Liechtenstein, Lithuania, Cyprus and Greece) and the Johannes Gutenberg University Mainz, as well as the EOC EU Office as project leader.

-For more information, visit the POINTS website.
+For more information, visit the RINGS website.